Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 • Inflammation

-Diet is just one piece of the puzzle.
+Diet is one piece of this larger picture.

-For some people, specific foods may influence acne severity, while others may notice little or no connection between what they eat and their skin.
+Some people notice that particular foods or dietary patterns seem to coincide with worse acne, while others notice little or no relationship between what they eat and their skin.

-This is why there is no universal "acne diet" that works for everyone.
+This is why there is no single "acne diet" that works for everyone.

-If you'd like to understand the other causes of acne, read our guide on what causes acne .
+If you'd like to understand the broader causes of acne, read our guide on What Causes Acne? .

 Dermatologist's Insight